If the cellar door does not open ...

 Causal analysis simply misinterpreted

 What happened?
-I did not do any bad or causal analysis, so I did not analyze the reason for the fact that the door did not open wide.
-The causal analysis is therefore primarily about the question of the "why".
+I did no or bad causal analysis at all, so I did not analyze the reason for the fact that the door did not open very far, or did so incorrectly.
+The causal analysis is therefore primarily about the question of "why".

 Let's assume that you have been in an emotionally negative state for a long time.
 For example, you have had a bad, anxious feeling for a few weeks, because an important board presentation is due shortly.
 Or you have been annoyed for quite some time, because you do not really get the recognition of your new boss.